cleopatra27/chocotea/README.md

 Chocotea is a library that generates postman collection, environment and integration tests from java code.

-The aim of chocotea is to help reduce the amount of time it takes to setup a postman collection with requests and tests manually, it runs at compile, generates collection json file and works with:
+The aim of chocotea is to help reduce the amount of time it takes to setup a postman collection with requests and tests manually.
+It also helps with sharing API codebase(s), new developers can generate a postman collection for their changes.

+Chocotea runs at compile, generates collection json file and works with:

 - [Spring](https://mvnrepository.com/artifact/org.springframework/spring-core)
 - [Jakarta](https://mvnrepository.com/artifact/jakarta.ws.rs/jakarta.ws.rs-api)